Rob Hartley

 File Your Appeal Application

-Submit your appeal to the local assessment board before the deadline.
+Submit your appeal to the - First level: County Board of Equalization and... before the deadline.
 Most North Carolina counties now offer online filing, but some still require paper forms.
 Include all your evidence with the initial filing when possible.

 4